zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 > [261/261] Linking CXX executable bin/llama-server
 ```

+At build time, the shaders include cooperative-matrix variants if the driver supports it.

-## 4. Verify with llama-bench
+## 3. Verify with llama-bench

-Cooperative-matrix matmul is confirmed at runtime when benchmark logs show `matrix cores: KHR_coopmat`
+GPU support for cooperative-matrix matmul is confirmed when benchmark logs show `matrix cores: HR_coopmat`.

 ```bash
 export GGML_LOG_LEVEL=2